oneops/oneops-training/includes/user-1-beginner-5-transition.md

 Note:
 - Demo it
-- Explain locking config parameters
+- Explain locking of config parameters

 ## Deployment